Early Intervening Services

 Speech-language pathologists may be able to work with a wider range of students, including those who have not been identified as speech and language delayed.
 This may provide an opportunity to demonstrate the value of speech-language pathology services in the general education environment and demonstrate our expertise, especially in the area of literacy instruction.

-ASHA members should take this opportunity to work with their local administrators to seek funds from early intervening services to participate in professional development activities in the area of scientifically based literacy instruction.
+ASHA members should work with their local administrators to seek funds from early intervening services to participate in professional development activities in the area of scientifically based literacy instruction.

 Reference: P.L.108-446, Title I, Part B, Section 613, paragraph (f)